 People with pre-existing kidney disease face elevated risk because they have less kidney reserve to tolerate dehydration episodes.

 Urine color is subjective and easy to ignore.
-Thirst is suppressed by the medication itself.
-But bathroom visit frequency is objective, measurable, and changes before other symptoms appear.
+Thirst can be suppressed by the medication itself.
+Bathroom visit frequency gives you a simple pattern to compare with your own baseline.

-P Water App logs each visit with a single tap from your iPhone or Apple Watch.
-You can see your daily count, weekly trends, and get a reminder when it’s been too long since your last visit.
-If your daily count starts dropping from 7–8 down to 4–5, that’s a signal to increase your fluid intake immediately, before dehydration progresses.
+P logs each visit with a single tap from your iPhone or Apple Watch.
+You can see your daily count, your Pee Count Per Day chart, and get a reminder when it has been a while since your last logged visit.
+If your daily count drops meaningfully from your usual pattern, that can be useful context alongside how you feel, what you drink, and any symptoms you plan to discuss with your healthcare provider.

 For a complete overview of hydration on GLP-1 medications, see our comprehensive GLP-1 hydration guide.
-For specific fluid intake recommendations, see how much water to drink on GLP-1 medications.
+For specific fluid routine tips, see Ozempic water intake tips.

 GI tolerability of semaglutide 2.4 mg (STEP 1-3 pooled analysis)